Smoothing discrete Morse theory: Main results

 Next, we recall a well-known fact in PL topology.
 Given a simplicial complex $C$, a subcomplex $D$ of $C$ of is called {\em full} if any face $\sigma$ of $C$ whose vertices are all in $D$ belongs to $D$ as well.
 For example, for any complex $C$ and for any subcomplex $D$ of $C$, the barycentric subdivision $\sd \, D$ is always full in $\sd\, C$ \cite[Sec.\ 3]{ZeemanBK}.

 \begin{lemma} Let $k < d$ be non-negative integers.
 Let $C$ be a $k$-dimensional full subcomplex of a PL $d$-manifold $M$.
-Let $D$ be the subcomplex of $C$ obtained by removing from $C$ (the interior of) some $k$-cell $\sigma$.
+Let $D$ be the subcomplex of $C$ obtained by removing from $C$ a $k$-cell $\sigma$.
 Then $N^2(C,M)$ is obtained from $N^2(D,M)$ by attaching a $k$-handle. \end{lemma}

 We are now ready to prove the main theorem of this section.

 \begin{proof}[{\bf Proof of Theorem \ref{thm:dmttopl}}] We proceed by induction on the number $|\mathbf{c}|$ of critical cells of the discrete Morse function $f$ on $M$.